1990 Soviet Union presidential election: Results

 At the time of the elections, 2,245 of the 2,250 seats were filled; however, 245 did not attend the Congress and a further 122 did not vote.

 Aftermath

 On 15 March, the day after the election, at a meeting of the Congress of People's Deputies, Gorbachev took office as President.
 On 24 March, 10 days after the election, President Gorbachev appointed his cabinet.

 Reactions

 The means of this election drew mixed reactions.
-Sergei Stankevich, a deputy from Moscow, decided that he would abstain from voting, despite supporting Gorbachev, because he believed that the president should face a nationwide vote.
-Others were upset with the lack of opposition against Gorbachev for a position that sought to increase democracy throughout the USSR.
-Sakhalin Island deputy Ivan Zhdakayev expressed discontent over this: "Elections mean a popular vote, not this charade."
-Kazakhstani deputy Olzhas Suleimenov believed that reforms under Gorbachev were inconsistent.
+Sergei Stankevich, a deputy from Moscow, decided that he would abstain from voting, despite supporting Gorbachev, because he believed that the new president should face a nationwide vote.
+Others were upset with the lack of real opposition against Gorbachev for a position that sought to increase democracy throughout the Soviet Union.
+Sakhalin Island Deputy Ivan Zhdakayev expressed discontent over this: "Elections mean a popular vote, not this charade."
+Kazakhstani Deputy Olzhas Suleimenov believed that reforms under Gorbachev were inconsistent.